 This jazz lick uses 3 chord tones, 1-3-5, as well as 3 blues scale notes, b3-4-b5.

-By using these notes, you’ll outline the key center, 1-3-5, and bring a bluesy sound to the lick, b3-4-b5, which is a characteristic sound in jazz guitar soloing.
+By using these notes, you’ll outline the key center, 1-3-5.
+You’ll also bring a bluesy sound to the lick, b3-4-b5.
+This is a characteristic sound in jazz guitar soloing.

 In this easy jazz lick, you’re outlining a ii V I chord progression.